Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Ammo boxes are no longer created locally with createVehicleLocal (BI security change in upcoming patch prevents using createVehicleLocal)
 - Changed: Removed all createVehicleLocal occurences for upcoming BI security change, see above)
 - Fixed: Ammo cargo was removed from all vehicles including ammo vehicles :/
+- Fixed: If With AI was enabled Zeus placed groups on the player side got deleted shortly after the placement

 3.99s
 ADDED: Livonia (Contact expansion) version (WIP)